Welcome To My Scotland, and some of our Scottish humour.

 This is where I take a more lighthearted look at our country and our people.
-It’s unlikely anyone will be offended, as one of the great traits of the Scottish people is that we don’t take ourselves too seriously, we really do like a laugh, especially at ourselves.
+Now, it’s highly unlikely anyone will be offended, as one of the great traits of the Scottish people is that we don’t take ourselves too seriously.
+We really do like a good laugh, especially at ourselves.

 I mean, we travel in our thousands all over the world to support our national football team in major tournaments like the European Championships and The World Cup Finals.
 On our way there we’re already cracking jokes about getting the first plane back because we know we’ll be knocked out at the first stage, BUT WE GO ANYWAY.